 Black holes are definitely one of the most complicated structures in the universe.
 They push the boundaries of physics to their breaking points and continue to intrigue us with new mysteries.
-One of these is the jets that shoot off from them, seemingly from the spinning madness near the center of the black hole.
-Recent research has shed light on the jets and how they work, as well as their implications to the universe.
+One of these mysteries is the jets that shoot off, seemingly from the spinning madness near the center of the black hole.
+Recent research has shed light on the jets and how they work, as well as their implications for the universe.

-A recent study seems to confirm the link between the jets and the accretion disc.
+A recent study seems to confirm the link between jets and the accretion disc.
 Scientists looking at blazars, or active galactic nuclei that happen to have their jets pointed directly at Earth, examined the light from the jets and compared it to the light from the accretion disc.
-While many would think distinguishing between the two would be hard, the jets emit mostly gamma rays while the accretion disc is primarily in the X-ray/ visible portion.
+While many would think distinguishing between the two would be hard, the jets emit mostly gamma rays while the accretion disc is primarily in the X-ray/visible portion.
 After examining 217 blazars using the Fermi observatory, scientists plotted the luminosity of the jets vs. the luminosity of the accretion disc.
 The data clearly shows a direct relation, with the jets having more power than the disc.
-This is likely because as more matter is present in the disc, a greater magnetic field is generated and thus the jet’s power is increased (Rzetelny "Black Hole", ICRAR).
+This is likely because a greater magnetic field is generated as more matter becomes present in the disk, which increases the jet's power (Rzetelny "Black Hole", ICRAR).

-How long does the transition take from being in the disc to becoming a part of the jet?
+How long does the transition from being in the disc to becoming a part of the jet take?
 A study done by Dr. Poshak Gandhi and team using NuSTAR and ULTRACAM looked at V404 Cygni and GX 339-4, both smaller binary systems located 7,800 light-years away that have activity but also good periods of rest, allowing for a good baseline.
 V404 has a 6 solar mass black hole while GX has a 12, allowing for properties about the disc to be easily discerned because of the energy output.
 Once an outburst occurred, NuSTAR looked for X-rays and ULTRACAM for visible light, then compared the signals during the entire event.
-From disc to jet, the difference between the signals was just 0.1 seconds, which at relativistic speeds is about a distance covered 19,000 miles - that happens to be the size of the accretion disc.
-Further observations have shown the jets of V404 actually rotate and not in alignment with the black hole's disc.
-Its possible that the mass of the disc could pull the jets courtesy of frame dragging of space time (Klesman "Astronomers," White, Haynes, Masterson).
+From disc to jet, the difference between the signals was just 0.1 seconds, which at relativistic speeds is about a distance covered 19,000 miles – that happens to be the size of the accretion disc.
+Further observations have shown the jets of V404 actually rotate and are not in alignment with the black hole's disc.
+It's possible that the mass of the disc could pull the jets, courtesy of the frame-dragging of spacetime (Klesman "Astronomers," White, Haynes, Masterson).

 Different Sides of the Same Black Hole

 But wait!
-This picture of jets impacting formation by starting or stunting isn't as clear cut as we may think it is.
-Evidence from ALMA's observations of WISE1029, a dust obscured galaxy, shows that the jets from its SMBH was made of ionized gas that should have impacted the carbon monoxide around it, generating star growth.
+This picture of jets impacting formation by starting or stunting isn't as clear-cut as we may think it is.
+Evidence from ALMA's observations of WISE1029, a dust-obscured galaxy, shows that the jets from its SMBH were made of ionized gas that should have impacted the carbon monoxide around it, generating star growth.
 But it didn't.
 Does this change our understanding of jets?
 Maybe, maybe not.
-It is a singular outlier, and until more are found the consensus is not universal (Klesman "Can")
+It is a singular outlier, and until more are found, the consensus is not universal (Klesman "Can")

 Want more?
 Scientists found in NGC 1377 a jet leaving a supermassive black hole.
-It totaled in length at 500 light years, was 60 light years wide, and was traveling at 500,000 miles per hour.
-Nothing major here at first glance, but when examined further the jet was found to be cool, dense, and exiting in a spiral, spray like manner.
+Its total length was 500 light-years, it was 60 light-years wide, and it was traveling at 500,000 miles per hour.
+Nothing major here at first glance but, when examined further, the jet was found to be cool, dense, and exiting in a spiral, spray-like manner.
 Scientists postulate that gas could have flowed in at an unsteady rate or that another black hole could have tugged and caused the weird pattern (CUiT).

 How Much Energy?